-- 1) Fixed features shall be laid to coincide with the mean level of immediately adjacent surfaces. - 2) The construction tolerance between the levels of the fixed feature (excluding drainage features) and immediately adjacent surfaces shall not exceed +/- 6mm. - 3) Drainage features shall be set flush with the adjacent surface and subject to a construction tolerance of not more than 6mm below the level of the adjacent surface. - 4) At a pedestrian crossing point that is flush with the adjacent surfaces, the kerbs shall be relaid flush with the adjacent surfaces to a tolerance of 0 to +6mm.
+- 1) Fixed features shall be laid to coincide with the mean level of immediately adjacent surfaces. - The construction tolerance between the levels of the fixed feature (excluding drainage features) and immediately adjacent surfaces shall not exceed ± 6 mm. - 3) Drainage features shall be set flush with the adjacent surface and subject to a construction tolerance of not more than 6 mm below the level of the adjacent surface. - 4) At a pedestrian crossing point that is flush with the adjacent surfaces, the kerbs shall be relaid flush with the adjacent surfaces to a tolerance of 0 to +6 mm.

-Figure S2.5 illustrates the relationship between immediately adjacent surfaces and the surround reinstatement to newly constructed Undertaker's Apparatus when setting the level of access covers and frames to the Apparatus.
+Figure S2.5 illustrates the relationship between immediately adjacent surfaces and the surround reinstatement to newly constructed Undertaker's apparatus when setting the level of access covers and frames to the apparatus.

-DEPRESSION OF SURROUND REINSTATEMENT (Surface Levels of Chamber Unchanged) [4]
+- [4] DEPRESSION OF SURROUND REINSTATEMENT (Surface Levels of Chamber Unchanged) - [5] SETTLEMENT OF CHAMBER BUT NO INTERVENTION TO REINSTATEMENT